ibm-cloud-docs/Cloudant/api/advanced_replication.md

 The endpoint uses document IDs as the primary identifier.
 This characteristic means that if you know the document ID, you can directly query that one particular document by using a `/_scheduler/docs/_replicator/$doc_id` query.

 The ID must be URL encoded.
+{: tip}

 ### The `/_scheduler/jobs` endpoint
 {: #the-_scheduler-jobs-endpoint}